becarpenter/book6/2. IPv6 Basic Technology/Routing.md

 ## Routing

 This section is a short introduction to a complex topic.
 IPv6 packets are routed individually and statelessly, like any datagram protocol.
 Consecutive packets may follow different routes, may be lost on the way, may arrive out of order, and transit times are variable.
 In practice, operators attempt to minimize these effects but upper layer protocols cannot rely on this.
-In some cases, quality of service mechanisms such as differentiated services \[{{2.Traffic class and flow label}}] may help, but packet delivery remains statistical.
+In some cases, quality of service mechanisms such as differentiated services \[[2.
+Traffic class and flow label](../2.%20IPv6%20Basic%20Technology/Traffic%20class%20and%20flow%20label.md)] may help, but packet delivery remains statistical.

 IPv6 routing in general operates by longest-match, i.e. each router forwards each packet to another router known to handle an address prefix that is the longest one (up to 128 bits) that matches the packet's destination address \[[BCP198](https://www.rfc-editor.org/info/bcp198)].
 Routers use various routing protocols among themselves to distribute information about which prefixes they handle.
 Common routing protocols are: